Construction Claims Prevention and Resolution

 • Supplemental data is referenced.

-• Disposal requirements of excess material waste cleanup are identified.
+• Disposal requirements for excess material waste cleanup are identified.

 • Divisions of work are clearly identified at contractor interfaces.